Info2win/LeetCodeSolutions/README.md

     - 13 lines

 - Approach 2

-Solved by using a for loop and a map
+    - Solved by using a for loop and a map

-Memory Usage: 10.9 MB, less than 34.04% of C++ online submissions for Two Sum.
-17 lines
+    - Memory Usage: 10.9 MB
+    - 17 lines

 ## Q2 romantToInt

 - Approach 1

-Solved by checking every character in a if else if block which is in a for loop
+    - Solved by checking every character in a if else if block which is in a for loop

-Memory Usage: 6 MB, less than 69.23% of C++ online submissions for Roman to Integer.
-59 lines
+    - Memory Usage: 6 MB
+    - 59 lines

 - Approach 2

 Solved by using a map which stores every single possibility and their's values.
 A for loop and a if else block is used to check if keys with 2 characters exists.